1992 United States presidential election: Results

 Clinton was declared the winner by CBS, NBC, and CNN at 10:48 P.M.
 EST and by ABC at 10:50 P.M.
 EST. He received 370 electoral votes from 32 states and D.C. and 43% of the popular vote while Bush received 168 electoral votes from 18 states and 37.4% of the popular vote and Perot received 18.9% of the popular vote and no electoral votes.
 The remaining candidates took 0.6% of the popular vote.
-It was the first time since 1968 that a candidate won the White House with under 50% of the popular vote.
+While winning the popular vote, Clinton did not win a majority of the popular vote; he was the first presidential candidate since Richard Nixon in 1968 to win the popular vote with a plurality, and the first Democrat since John F. Kennedy in 1960 to do so.
 Only Washington, D.C., and Clinton's home state of Arkansas gave the majority of their votes to a single candidate in the entire country; the rest were won by pluralities of the vote.
 Clinton was the first Democrat since 1964 to win a majority of states.

 Even though Clinton received roughly 3,100,815 more votes than Democratic nominee Michael Dukakis had four years earlier, the Democrats recorded a 2.7 percentage point decrease in their share of the popular vote compared to 1988 due to the higher turnout.
 His 43% share of the popular vote was the second-lowest for any winning candidate in the 20th century after Woodrow Wilson in 1912 (41.8%).
 President Bush's 37.4% was the lowest percentage total for a sitting president seeking re-election since William Howard Taft, also in 1912 (23.2%).
 1992 was, as the 1912 election was, a three-way race (that time between Taft, Wilson, and Theodore Roosevelt).
 It was also the lowest percentage for a major-party candidate since Alf Landon received 36.5% of the vote in 1936.
 Bush had a lower percentage of the popular vote than even Herbert Hoover, who was defeated in 1932 (39.7%).
 However, none of these races included a major third-party candidate.

 Independent candidate Ross Perot received 19,743,821 with 18.9% of the popular vote.
 The billionaire used his own money to advertise extensively, and is the only non-major party candidate and the only non-party affiliated candidate ever allowed into the nationally televised presidential debates with both major party candidates (independent John Anderson debated Republican Ronald Reagan in 1980, but without Democrat Jimmy Carter, who had refused to appear in a three-man debate).
 Speaking about the North American Free Trade Agreement, Perot described its effect on American jobs as causing a "giant sucking sound".
 For a period of time, Perot was leading in the polls, but he lost much of his support when he temporarily withdrew from the election, only to declare himself a candidate again soon after.
 This was also the most recent time that a non-major party candidate and a non-party affiliated candidate won at least one county.